live-wire/journal/README.md

     app: sample # all pods/deployments with this label will be loadbalanced over
 ```

+- **ConfigMaps** -
+    - ConfigMaps can be used to send config files to pods.
+    `kubectl create configmap <cmapname> --from-file=<configFile>`
+    - Path where to put it is set in pod configuration.
+It is mounted as a volume.

+- **Secrets** -
+    - Can be used to send sensitive environment variables to pods.

 ---
 `Jan 5, 2020`
 #### Gas giant Jupyter